-M.Ed. degree students must successfully pass a comprehensive exam before being awarded the degree.
-Students are encouraged to take the exam the term (fall or spring) before their last term.
-Students also may take the exam their last term in the program.
+M.Ed. degree students must successfully pass the Counselor Education Comprehensive Exam (CECE) before being awarded the degree, which is offered each Fall and Spring semester..
+Students are encouraged to take the exam either in the student’s last semester of the program or second to last semester of the program.
 In the event a core course covering one of the areas listed below will not be taken until the student's last term, the exam should not be taken until that time.

 - Human Growth and Development